 General Management Admission Test (GMAT) scores

 - Visit www.mba.com for more information on how to take the test.
 Official scores are required in order to completely process your application.
+During the Coronavirus situation we will accept scanned scores.
 Your GMAT score is one part of your completed application and the admissions committee reviews the score in combination with your other materials.
 The admission committee looks for a minimum score of 550.
 However, applications will still be reviewed if your scores are below this point.
 You can submit your application and we will hold it until we receive your official scores.
 Note: Your application will not receive final processing until we receive an official copy of your GMAT score.
 Please use the following codes when sending your scores:

 - MBA: K6R-3Z-78